Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 1. Competitive Rivalry (Existing Competitors)
 Differentiate through personalized, biology-based care
 Most ADHD solutions focus on stimulants and generalized protocols.
-KnowYou offers something new: hormone-informed treatment,
+KnowYOU offers something new: hormone-informed treatment,
 tailored to women — a niche that’s currently underserved.
 This creates
 early differentiation and brand distinction.

 cost advantage, low cost of raw materials, local resources.

-savings in cost gained by increased level of production percieved as different to be more relaxed
+savings in cost gained by increased level of production perceived as different to be more relaxed

 channels of distribution